GSA/Section508.gov/_pages/manage/annual-assessment/2023-report/2023-introduction.md

                             <div class="callout-box-check"></div>
                             <div class="callout-box-text">
                             <h4>(b)(1)(B)</h4>
-                            To meet the requirements of (b)(1)(B), in the [Recent GSA Efforts to Support Section 508 Compliance]({{site.baseurl}}/manage/section-508-assessment/2023/gsa-efforts-recent/) section, the Assessment describes efforts of the GSA Administrator to help reporting entities collect and submit their assessment data, as well as related efforts to improve Section 508 compliance.
+                            To meet the requirements of (b)(1)(B), in the <a href="/manage/section-508-assessment/2023/gsa-efforts-recent/">Recent GSA Efforts to Support Section 508 Compliance</a> section, the Assessment describes efforts of the GSA Administrator to help reporting entities collect and submit their assessment data, as well as related efforts to improve Section 508 compliance.
                             </div>
                         </div>
                     </li>